Simply Bangkok to Hanoi

 Day 16-In Hanoi; free day with option to visit the French Quarter or Hoan Kiem Lake

-Architecturally styled like a French provincial town, with tree-lined boulevards and substantial low-built houses, Hanoi is a wonderfully nostalgic city to enjoy and amongst its more interesting sights are the charming One-Pillar Pagoda, the Temple of Literature and the Presidential Palace.
-Ho Chi Minh was a spartan-living and scholarly man, who chose not to live in the Presidential Palace itself, but instead preferred a simple teak 2-storied stilt-house specially built for him in the grounds.
-You can visit his museum and this austere mausoleum, said to resemble that of Lenin in Moscow, or perhaps taking another walk through the engaging streets of its Old Quarter.
-The city's French Quarter is a great place to explore by bicycle, its grandiose colonial architecture offering up a rich contrast to the more frenetic pace of the old city, whilst those looking to discover something more of the colonial wars might like to pay a visit to the Museum of Vietnamese Revolution or the Military History Museum.
+Architecturally styled like a French provincial town, Hanoi is a wonderfully nostalgic city to enjoy and amongst its more interesting sights are the charming One-Pillar Pagoda, the Temple of Literature and the Presidential Palace.
+Ho Chi Minh was a spartan-living and scholarly man, who chose to live in a simple teak two-storied stilt-house built for him in the grounds.
+You can visit his museum and this austere mausoleum, said to resemble that of Lenin in Moscow, or perhaps take another walk through the streets of its Old Quarter.
+The city's French Quarter is a great place to explore by bicycle, its colonial architecture is a rich contrast to the more frenetic pace of the old city.
+Those looking to discover more about the colonial wars might like to pay a visit to the Museum of Vietnamese Revolution or the Military History Museum.

 17